IBM/MAX-Image-Caption-Generator/README.md

 ## 4. Development

 To run the Flask API app in debug mode, edit `config.py` to set `DEBUG = True` under the application settings.
 You will then need to rebuild the docker image (see [step 1](#1-build-the-model)).

+## Links

+* [Create a web app to interact with machine learning generated image captions](https://github.com/IBM/MAX-Image-Caption-Generator-Web-App): A reference application utilizing this model created by the IBM CODAIT team.